cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * Loop conditions that are complex expressions spanning several instructions can still be replicated at the end of the loop, if the code generation goal is set to `speed` (the default setting at the moment).
 As a result, the code size might actually increase after performing this kind of optimization.
-See [optimization for speed](#optimization-for-speed) for details on performing this kind of optimizations.
+See [optimization for speed](#optimization-for-speed) for details on performing these optimizations.

 The result of the first two optimizations in the list can be seen here: